Basilica of SS. Peter and Alexander

 Can I buy tickets online?

-Dressing modestly is advised given that this is a place of worship; comfortable clothing and shoes are recommended for exploration.
+Dress modestly as a sign of respect, keeping in mind that the Basilica is a place of worship.
+Comfortable clothing and shoes are recommended for exploring the area.

 Location